streamdao/stream-pay-pos-1/docs/src/core/MERCHANT_INTEGRATION.md

 /**
  * Create a payment request link
  *
- * Solana Pay uses a standard URL scheme across wallets for native SOL and SPL Token payments.
+ * Stream Pay / Solana Pay uses a standard URL scheme across wallets for native SOL and SPL Token payments.
  * Several parameters are encoded within the link representing an intent to collect payment from a customer.
  */
 console.log('3. 💰 Create a payment request link \n');